Trump To Withdraw US From Open Skies Treaty - UrduPoint

 Moscow "implements the treaty in ways that contribute to military threats against the United States and our allies and partners," he said.

-He cited Russia's refusal to allow flights over areas where Washington believes Moscow is deploying medium-range nuclear weapons, including the Baltic Sea city of Kaliningrad and near the Russia-Georgia border.
+He cited Russia's refusal to allow flights over areas where Washington believes Moscow is deploying medium-range nuclear weapons that threaten Europe, including the Baltic Sea city of Kaliningrad and near the Russia-Georgia border.

 Last year Moscow also blocked flights meant to survey Russian military exercises, normally allowed under the pact.